 How many weddings have they photographed?
 Do they have lots of examples on social media?
 Can they show you a full library?

-Now this is important, you want to make sure the person photographing your wedding has experience of photographing the whole day, their social media will be full of photos from previous weddings, with examples from throughout the day.
+Now this is important, you want to make sure the person photographing your wedding has experience of photographing the whole day as a lead photographer, their social media will be full of photos from their previous weddings, with examples from throughout the day.
 This shows you that they’re able to photograph your day and handle the pressure, direction and timelines a wedding brings.

+Insurance.
 Just in case anything goes wrong you want to make sure they’re covered.
 Insurance covers the kit they use, if they break anything at the venue or if anyone hurts themselves due to direction from the photographer.
+A lot of venues require an insurance certificate from a photographer before the big day to prove they’re covered.

 Do they have back up equipment in case something goes wrong?